coqui-ai/TTS/README.md

 Scripts
 ---
-Visit LIMMITS-24-Coquiai/recipes/syspin/yourtts for training and inference scripts All speech data is downsampled to 16Khz to have uniformity across datasets, and begin and end silences are removed.
+Visit LIMMITS-24-Coquiai/recipes/syspin/yourtts for training and inference scripts.
+All speech data is downsampled to 16Khz to have uniformity across datasets, and begin and end silences are removed.
 YourTTS model is trained using coqui-ai implementation.